neilhspencer/ANSM5/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ANSM
+# ANSM5

 <!-- badges: start -->
 <!-- badges: end -->

-The ANSM package provides a number of functions to accompany the book “Applied Nonparametric Statistical Methods” (5th edition), the revisions from the 4th edition including a move from describing the output from a miscellany of statistical software packages to using R. While the output
+The ANSM5 package provides a number of functions to accompany the book “Applied Nonparametric Statistical Methods” (5th edition), the revisions from the 4th edition including a move from describing the output from a miscellany of statistical software packages to using R. While the output